Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 Priorities And Planning Your Homeschool Holiday Break

-If you are a checklist mama like me, you’ll love knowing that you stayed on track with your goals, even when some other things had to be let go.
+If you’re a checklist mama like me, you’ll love staying on track with your goals—even if it means letting some things go.

 Our Winter Homeschool Learning Break Plans

-This winter, we are taking a learning break, and for my two, where homeschool tends to look a bit more like school than not, this is HUGE!
+This winter, we decided to take a learning break, and for my two, where homeschool tends to look a bit more like school than not, this was HUGE!

-We sat down and planned out our month.
+We sat down together and planned out our month.
+We agreed to:

 - Paper Mache Masks